It’s all about the Math Placement score

 - opportunities for questions and clarifications of difficult concepts

 - improved self-esteem, as they become more successful students

 How much does the Peak Performance Program Cost?

 Nothing!
 It’s a free service to NAU incoming freshmen or freshmen transfer students.

 Will my son or daughter receive college credit for this program?

 No, your student will not earn any credits as a result of their participation in the Peak Performance program.

 What if my son or daughter does not want to enroll in the program, is there another way for them to just retake the math placement exam?

-Students do not need to enroll in the Peak Program to be eligible to retake ALEKS.
+Students do not need to enroll in the Peak Program to be eligible to retake the math placement exam.
 NAU students can take the ALEKS test a total of 3 times.
-All 2nd and 3rd attempts must be proctored.
-ALEKS testing will be offered at the Lumberjack Mathematics Center for all students during the first week of school for the Fall 2014 term, as well as several dates during the summer.
+ALEKS testing will be offered at the Lumberjack Mathematics Center for all students during the first week of school for the Fall 2015 term, as well as several dates during the summer.
 Learn more about testing dates, times and locations.